AntonioCS/MakeBind/README.md

 export MB_MAKEBIND_GLOBAL_PATH_ENV="full/path/to/MakeBind"
 EOF
 ```
-This will ensure that the environment variable every session.
+This will ensure that the environment variable is set for every session.

 ## Usage
 MakeBind is designed to be simple to use and easy to configure.
 Here are some common commands you can use with MakeBind: